toddlewis-studio/toolkit/readme.md

 ## Requirements to run:

 1. Create a test firebase Realtime Database
-2. Create a Solana web3 Keypair (this will be your local PaintPersonaWallet)
+2. Create a Solana web3 Keypair (this will be your local MainKeypair)

 * `/www/service/db_key.js`
   * export Firebase config object